spidernet-io/spiderpool/docs/develop/upgrade.md

 ### Description

-There's a design flaw for SpiderSubnet feature in auto-created IPPool label.
+1. There's a design flaw for SpiderSubnet feature in auto-created IPPool label.
 The previous label `ipam.spidernet.io/owner-application` corresponding value uses '-' as separative sign.
 For example, we have deployment `ns398-174835790/deploy398-82311862` and the corresponding label value is `Deployment-ns398-174835790-deploy398-82311862`.
 It's very hard to unpack it to trace back what the application namespace and name is.

-Now, we use '_' rather than '-' as slash for SpiderSubnet feature label `ipam.spidernet.io/owner-application`, and the upper case will be like `Deployment_ns398-174835790_deploy398-82311862`
+Now, we use '_' rather than '-' as slash for SpiderSubnet feature label `ipam.spidernet.io/owner-application`, and the upper case will be like `Deployment_ns398-174835790_deploy398-82311862`.
 Reference PR: [#1162](https://github.com/spidernet-io/spiderpool/pull/1162)
+2. In order to support multiple interfaces with SpiderSubnet feature, we also add one more label for auto-created IPPool.
+The key is `ipam.spidernet.io/interface`, and the value is the corresponding interface name.

 ### Operation steps